Skip to content

 4. Run verification again

 5. If it fails, repeat.
-If the fixer makes no file changes, it gets one retry with a nudge before counting it as a failed attempt
+If the fixer makes no file changes, it gets up to two retries with a nudge, counted across the whole fix loop, before a no-op counts as a failed attempt

 6. After max_fix_attempts failures (default 3), mark the task as failed